 With its abundance of natural beauty and resources, temperate climate and rich cultural treasures, San Diego Bay shines as one of the finest urban locations on earth.
+Experiencing it via a private yacht charter is an unforgettable experience.
 The city is located in the southwest corner of California sharing a border with Tijuana, Mexico.
 It is one of the largest cities in the United States, ranking number eight, with a population of over 3 million.

 It is situated between the stunning Pacific coast to the west, and the rolling foothills and desert to the east.
 Its topography is ever changing with picturesque views around nearly every corner and wonderful weather to enjoy.